doctrine/mongodb-odm/docs/en/reference/indexes.rst

    indexing many keys and Mongo complains about the index name being too long.
 -
-   **dropDups** - If a unique index is being created and duplicate values exist, drop all but one duplicate value.
--
    **background** - Create indexes in the background while other operations are taking place.
 By default, index creation happens synchronously.
 If you specify TRUE with this option, index creation